broadfootmi/midi-learning/readme.md

 > A **Genetic Algorithm** uses [Survival of the Fittest](https://simple.wikipedia.org/wiki/Natural_selection) to "evolve" solutions to computer problems.

-> **MIDI** is a special music file which is not an actual song, but instructions for a computer to play a song.
-Pretty useful for programming music on the fly!
+> **MIDI** is a special music file which contains instructions for a computer to play a song.
+It was used for programming music on the fly!

 # Guide